wagerfield/onno/readme.md

 - Framework agnostic
 - First class theming support
-- Zero dependencies
+- Rigorously tested with 100% test coverage
-- 100% test coverage
+- Zero dependencies...well actually one if you count `csstype`
-- Written in TypeScript
+- Written in TypeScript with exceptional type definitions

 ## Author